 Now hardcore GTD fanatics will obsess about a phrase called Quick Capture.
 They’re referring to the amount of time it takes an idea to travel from their heads to their digital screens.
 And if that time exceeds 1 second, for this group of productivity fanatics (and I’m one of them) it becomes too slow.

 This isn’t an issue for 99% of the population, but still worth acknowledging.
 In the post Why Superhuman and Notion reduced my productivity and focus, Fletcher Richman calls out the number of taps to “add and complete a task” as well as Notion’s poor performance on mobile.
-Notion has since added better Add To and Move To menus on mobile and have committed to improving across the board speed in their 2020 roadmap.
+Earlier this year, Notion re-architected their infrastructure to improve page load times by 50%.

 Step 2: Clarify